danesto/galaktika/README.md

 ### Pages

-Galaktika comes preconfigures with 3 pages.
+Galaktika comes preconfigured with 3 pages.
 Since it is using next.js' app router, all pages are defined within the app/ directory.
 Those 3 pages are: `home`, `blog` and `projects` page.
 You can update and change the structure of each depending on your preferences.
 They contain basic SEO metadata imported from `/util/metadata` directory. `home` and `blog` are using to `ArticlesList` comoponent to display articles, while `projects` page is importing the content from the `_projects.mdx` file within the same directory.
 Top level `not-found` page is also